Johnny English: Plot

 Sauvage abandons his plan to use the fake Archbishop and instead blackmails Queen Elizabeth II into abdicating and erasing her line of succession by threatening her corgis.
 Campbell, now in charge of the assignment, convinces English to travel to Sauvage's French château and investigate behind Pegasus' back.
-After learning that Sauvage intends to transform mainland Britain into the world's largest prison, English accidentally blows their cover attempting to steal an incriminating DVD but accidentally takes the wrong disc before the two agents are captured.
+After learning that Sauvage intends to turn mainland Britain into the world's largest prison, English accidentally blows their cover attempting to steal an incriminating DVD but accidentally takes the wrong disc before he and Campbell are captured.

-Bough rescues English and Campbell, and the three race to stop Sauvage's coronation.
+Bough rescues English and Campbell, and they race to stop Sauvage's coronation.
 English exposes the Archbishop's bare bottom and discovers by the lack of the expected tattoo that he is genuine.
 Undeterred, English has Bough play the incriminating DVD, only to find it is footage of himself, from a bug placed by Sauvage in his flat, lip-syncing to ABBA's "Does Your Mother Know" in his underclothes.
 Having snuck away, English swings back in on a wire to steal St Edward's Crown from the Archbishop.
 Sauvage draws a gun and shoots at English, making him drop the crown, and moments before he is crowned, English lands on the throne knocking Sauvage off, and is crowned himself.
 As king, English has Sauvage arrested before restoring Elizabeth to the throne, requesting only a knighthood as a reward.

 A radio newsreader announces that Sauvage is awaiting trial for high treason and execution, and that he has requested his brain be donated to schizophrenia research.
 English and Campbell drive to southern France but English accidentally ejects Campbell from his car while attempting to kiss her.
-In the post-credits scene, she lands in a swimming pool where Bough and a man matching the description of the imaginary assailant are on holiday.
+In a mid-credits scene, she lands in a swimming pool where Bough and a man matching the description of the imaginary assailant are on holiday.